High cholesterol (hypercholesterolemia) is well-treated using naturopathic medicine.

 Increased blood pressure, and decreased blood (the vehicle for transport of oxygen and nutrients to our tissues) flow may lead to complications such as coronary artery disease, heart attack and stroke.

-Symptoms of High Blood Cholesterol
+Symptoms of High Cholesterol

-At Toronto Centre for Naturopathic Medicine, the goals of high blood cholesterol treatment are to decrease chances of high blood cholesterol-related complications (e.g., heart attack, stroke), maintain healthy levels of blood cholesterol and manage side-effects of conventional treatments.
+At Toronto Centre for Naturopathic Medicine, the goals of high cholesterol treatment are to decrease chances of high cholesterol-related complications (e.g., heart attack, stroke), maintain healthy levels of blood cholesterol and manage side-effects of conventional treatments.

-Conventional treatment for high blood cholesterol may include a variety of medications, including “statins” (e.g., Lipitor®, Crestor®), bile acid binding resins (e.g., cholestyramine) and cholesterol absorption inhibitors.
+Conventional treatment for high cholesterol may include a variety of medications, including “statins” (e.g., Lipitor®, Crestor®), bile acid binding resins (e.g., cholestyramine) and cholesterol absorption inhibitors.
 These treatments may have short- or long-term side effects.

-For this reason, you may choose to try natural treatment to possibly avoid use of conventional medications, or together with conventional medications in order to decrease dosages of conventional medications required to manage your high blood cholesterol symptoms.
+For this reason, you may choose to try natural treatment to possibly avoid use of conventional medications, or together with conventional medications in order to decrease dosages of conventional medications required to manage your high cholesterol symptoms.

 Naturopathic treatment of any chronic health concern must be recognized as a process that involves: